Jalen Brunson NBA Playoffs Player Props: Knicks vs. Cavaliers

 - The Knicks rank 23rd in possessions per game with 101.
 His opponents, the Cavaliers, have the slowest tempo with 98.7 possessions per contest.

-- Conceding 106.9 points per contest, the Cavaliers are the best team in the NBA defensively.
+- Conceding 106.9 points per game, the Cavaliers are the best team in the league on defense.

-- The Cavaliers are the second-ranked squad in the NBA, allowing 41.2 rebounds per game.
+- On the glass, the Cavaliers have allowed 41.2 rebounds per contest, which puts them second in the league.

-- Looking at assists, the Cavaliers have given up 23 per contest, best in the NBA.
+- The Cavaliers give up 23 assists per game, best in the NBA.

-- In terms of 3-pointers, the Cavaliers have given up 11.3 makes per game, second in the NBA.
+- In terms of 3-pointers, the Cavaliers have allowed 11.3 makes per game, second in the NBA.

 Jalen Brunson vs. the Cavaliers